M-SETU/Insurechain/README.md

 The Fourth Industrial Revolution will entirely depend on a few cutting edge technologies.
 This revolution will introduce new challenges as well as exciting opportunities.
 Tackling these challenges and exploiting the opportunity will solely rely on the effective usage of these Public Blockchains.

-Realizing the potential of public Blockchains Insurechain a policy creation and porting platform has been created.
+Realizing the potential of public Blockchains M-Setu a policy creation and porting platform has been created.
 This will not just increase ease the process of policy creation but will also leverage public blockchain to port insurance policies hasslefree.